secretstartups/handbook/content/handbook/engineering/infrastructure/test-platform/test-and-tools-infrastructure-team/index.md

   - We ensure adjusting the roadmap in each quarter based on the change in business priority.

-### How we plan support assistance
+## Working with us
-  - Around 20% of weekly time is set aside for support tasks, balancing our roadmap work with emerging support needs.
+We estimate ~20% of weekly time for support tasks, and balancing our roadmap work with emerging support needs.
+Please note this estimate varies depending upon ongoing priorities.
-  - Team members actively monitors `#test-platform`, `#test-tools-infrastructure-team` channels and issues related to Test and Tools Infrastructure.
+  - For individual questions please reach out to the team via our slack channels: `#test-platform`, `#test-tools-infrastructure-team`.
-  - Relevant support requests are converted into issues in [team-tasks project](https://gitlab.com/gitlab-org/quality/quality-engineering/team-tasks).
+  - Raise support requests as issues in [team-tasks project](https://gitlab.com/gitlab-org/quality/quality-engineering/team-tasks).
 Add `~"team::Test and Tools Infrastructure"` label in the issues to track it in the [team's support request board](https://gitlab.com/gitlab-org/quality/quality-engineering/team-tasks/-/boards/7253736?label_name%5B%5D=team%3A%3ATest%20and%20Tools%20Infrastructure).
-For our team, creating issues is essential, including those swiftly resolved on Slack, as it documents problems and solutions for a complete record and tracks the effort outside of regular project tracks.
   - Ensure each issue is tagged with one of `~"type::feature"`, `~"type::bug`, `~"type::maintenance` following [workflow classification guidelines](handbook/engineering/metrics/#work-type-classification).
   - Team members analyze the issue and add a priority based on the [Reliability Department's prioritization framework](https://handbook.gitlab.com/handbook/engineering/infrastructure/team/reliability/issues/#priority).
 P1 issues will be taken up on an urgent basis the same week based on the availability of the relevant team members.
 Lower-priority issues are scheduled for review and discussion in our next bi-weekly meeting for capacity planning.
   - The issues should be following the [workflow label guidelines](../project-management/index.md#workflow-labels).